-US includes multinational ceding companies writing principally property, casualty and marine and aviation business.
-There has been some Covid-19 impact in 2020.
+U.S, business includes multinational ceding companies writing principally property, casualty and marine and aviation business.
+There has been some Covid-19 impact in 2021 related to business interruption and financial loss, as well as some flood related losses.

 Spain